richafnu/Viva/Viva/glint/setup/preview-filter-lifecycle-programs.md

 4. The survey card on the left changes from gray to blue and displays response rate as users submit surveys.

 > [!IMPORTANT]
 > After a Lifecycle survey is enabled for the first time, Viva Glint Admins can make edits by switching the Approved toggle off.
-When an amin re-approves the survey in the future, the survey **auto-enables**.
+When an admin re-approves the survey in the future, the survey **auto-enables**.

 ## Employee Lifecycle reports are unique